 3. Do not turn the underfloor heating system on unless the floor is completely dry.

-4. When turning the underfloor heating system on for the first time, it should be turned on gradually over a 48-hour period.
+4. When turning the underfloor heating system on for the first time, it should be turned on gradually over 48 hours.

 5. The underfloor heating system must be controlled with an approved thermostat.